 One of the bigger contributors to FOMO, and the stress of ‘Having the best New Year’s Eve ever’ is that pressure to make the ‘right’ decision.
 Which means a lot of people are apprehensive to commit to a choice in case something better comes along.

-So how can you avoid FOMO this New Year’s Eve?
+6 tips on how you can avoid FOMO this New Year’s Eve

 If you find yourself feeling overwhelmed on New Year’s Eve, or in the lead up to it, remember to give our SuicideLine Victoria team a call anytime of the day: we are here to support you.
 Call 1300 651 251.